List of Neighbours characters introduced in 1986: Jack Lassiter

-Jack Lassiter, played by Alan Hopgood, made his first screen appearance on 9 April 1986.
+Jack Lassiter, played by Alan Hopgood, made his first appearance on 9 April 1986.
 Hopgood was well known for his role as Wally in Prisoner, by the time he was cast in Neighbours.
 Jack was introduced as the owner of Lassiter's Hotel and the local pub, The Waterhole, which have been central to storylines throughout the show's history.
 He departed on 27 June 1986.

 On 8 August 2013, it was announced that Hopgood had reprised his role for a month long guest appearance.
 Hopgood was reunited with co-star Stefan Dennis and he commented "I thoroughly enjoyed returning to the set.
 In some ways things hadn't changed and others it was very different which made it interesting.
 It didn't take long at all the settle back in, everyone made me feel very welcome.
 It was terrific working with Stefan again who is so professional and I also enjoyed working with the new cast."
 Hopgood regrew his character's moustache for his return.
 The actor told Lawrence Money from WAtoday that Jack "is wealthy, slightly eccentric and was married off but, several divorces later, he's back and wanting to do something charitable with this money."
 Jack came back to Erinsborough to "reconcile with his past actions" by giving away some of his fortune.
 Jack returned on 27 August.